M. Emmet Walsh: Bigger roles

 One of his best-known roles was Captain Harry Bryant in Ridley Scott's science fiction cult film Blade Runner (1982).
 He characterized Blade Runner as being especially difficult and tiresome to make, given director Ridley Scott's insistence on perfection.
 As a hard-bitten police commander, Walsh's character brings Deckard (Harrison Ford) out of retirement to "retire" cyborgs, telling Deckard, "I need your magic."
 Walsh allowed that he was completely confused as Blade Runner was filmed, and did not have any idea where it was going.

 In 1983, Walsh appeared in Mike Nichols' biographical film Silkwood.
-In 1984, he was cast as a crooked Texas private eye in the film noir Blood Simple, which was the Coen brothers' first film and resulted in Walsh winning the first Independent Spirit Award for Best Male Lead.
+In 1984, he appeared in Joseph Zito's action film Missing in Action, and was cast as a crooked Texas private eye in the film noir Blood Simple, which was the Coen brothers' first film and resulted in Walsh winning the first Independent Spirit Award for Best Male Lead.
 Pauline Kael praised Walsh's performance: "his broad buffoonery helps to ground the picture, to keep it jaundiced and low-down."
-He then reteamed with the Coen brothers for Raising Arizona as a memorable "yakking machine shop worker".
+He then reteamed with the Coen brothers for Raising Arizona (1987) as a memorable "yakking machine shop worker".

 Other film roles include a prostate examining doctor in the Chevy Chase film Fletch (1985), a college diving coach in the Rodney Dangerfield film Back to School (1986), a police chief in the horror film Critters (1986), John Lithgow’s father in the Bigfoot comedy Harry and the Hendersons (1987), the apothecary in Baz Luhrmann's Romeo + Juliet (1996), father of the groom in the romantic comedy My Best Friend's Wedding (1997), the voice of Earl Stutz in animated film The Iron Giant (1999), the adventure film Snow Dogs (2002), and the Christmas comedy film Christmas with the Kranks (2004), where he played one of the Kranks' neighbors.
 In 1992, he appeared as a US senator in David Winning's Canadian film Killer Image.
 He later appeared as a writer in the Irish comedy-drama film Calvary (2014), and a security guard in the mystery film Knives Out (2019).